papamac/VirtualGarageDoor/README.md

 VGD v2 includes two optional capabilities that provide improved user safety and
 security:

-The first capability provides closing/opening action groups and delays.
-It allows users to optionally specify an action group and/or a delay to be executed before the garage door is closed or opened.
+The first capability provides opening/closing action groups and delays.
+It allows users to optionally specify an action group and/or a delay to be executed before the garage door is opened or closed.
 It can be used for any purpose, but is well suited to mitigate the safety issue inherent in unattended door operation (see the VGD wiki
 [Section 5.1](https://github.com/papamac/VirtualGarageDoor/wiki/5.-User-Notes)).